dherzey/bechdel-movies/README.md

-# Data project of Bechdel movies
+# Bechdel movies and the Academy Awards
-This project is a final requirement for DataTalks.Club's data engineerring bootcamp.
+This project is part of a final requirement for DataTalks.Club's data engineerring bootcamp.

 ## Problem Statement